dlbewley/demo-rhone-26/README.md

 The UDN Controller will ensure that any namespace identified by the CUDN selector has a `NetworkAttachmentDefinition` created within it.
 This NAD will be used to create a port on the vswitch for the virtual machine NICs to attach to.

+Workloads can now reference the NAD in the local namespace to attached to the VLAN 1924.

 ```mermaid
 graph LR;
     subgraph Cluster[" "]